 Those serious injuries could be one or more of the following:

 - Permanent damages resulting in the help of medical care

 - Severe impact on the quality of life

 If you have suffered from one of these cases, your attorney can help you file a third-party claim.
 You will begin the process by sitting down with a lawyer to discuss your medical situation in greater detail.
 Your attorney will then get you started on filing a personal injury claim.

 This is an additional way to seek compensation that can help cover any outstanding medical bills you may be facing or to at least help make up for the impact the accident has caused.

-If you decide to file a personal injury claim, you have four years from the date of the crash to do so.
+If you decide to file a personal injury claim, you have two years from the date of the crash to do so.
 It is highly recommended that you start as soon as you can to get the ball rolling so you don’t miss your strict deadline.